Internal Audit – changes to the audit approach for Maintained Schools in Bradford

 Internal Audit continue to carry out audits in accordance with the requirements of the Accounts and Audit Regulations 2003 (as amended).

-Instructions and template from the DfE for schools on SFVS 2018-19
+New template and guidance from the DfE for schools on SFVS (applicable for 2020-21 returns)

 Training available on the SFVS process